Rebecca Schaeffer: Aftermath

-Tucson Police Chief Peter Ronstadt arrested Bardo the next day after motorists reported a man running through traffic on Interstate 10.
+Tucson Police Department officers, including Chief Peter Ronstadt, arrested Bardo as he was returning to Tucson the next day after motorists reported a man running through traffic on Interstate 10.
 He immediately confessed to the murder.
 Marcia Clark, later known for her role as lead prosecutor in the O. J. Simpson murder case, prosecuted the case against him.
-Bardo was convicted of first-degree aggravated murder in a bench trial and was sentenced to life in prison without the possibility of parole.
+Bardo was convicted on October 29, 1991 of first-degree aggravated murder in a bench trial and was sentenced to life in prison without the possibility of parole.
 As a result of this incident, federal law regarding the release of personal information through the DMV was changed.
-The Driver's Privacy Protection Act, which prevents the DMV from releasing private addresses, was enacted in 1994.
-Schaeffer's death also helped prompt the 1990 passing of America's first anti-stalking laws, including California Penal Code 646.9.
+The Driver's Privacy Protection Act, which prevents the DMV from releasing private addresses, was enacted to the United States Congress in 1994.
+Her death also helped prompt the 1990 passing of America's first anti-stalking laws, including California Penal Code 646.9.

 At the time of her death, Schaeffer was dating director Brad Silberling.
 Her death influenced his film Moonlight Mile (2002) about a man's grief after his fiancée is murdered.
-Shortly after Schaeffer's death, Pam Dawber and her My Sister Sam co-stars Joel Brooks, David Naughton, and Jenny O'Hara reunited and filmed a public service announcement for the Center to Prevent Handgun Violence in her honor.
+To honor Schaeffer, Dawber and other My Sister Sam co-stars Joel Brooks, David Naughton, and Jenny O'Hara reunited and filmed a public service announcement for the Center to Prevent Handgun Violence in support of the Brady Handgun Violence Prevention Act, which was enacted in 1993.
+Schaeffer's parents Benson and Danna also became gun control advocates following her death.
+Danna launched the lobbying group of Oregonians Against Gun Violence in 1990.
+Danna died at the age of 78 on November 6, 2022, on what would have been Rebecca Schaeffer's 55th birthday, following complications from aortic valve replacement.